 - You will have two GPAs – one for undergraduate and one for graduate.
-You will be subject to academic standards at both levels.
+You will be subject to academic standards and enrollment deadlines at both levels.

 Students should file the FAFSA as an undergraduate student (dependent with parent’s information)until completion of the undergraduate degree.
 Once students complete their B.S. degree they should file the FAFSA as an independent graduate student.

 Students who have been previously classified as "Independent", who wish to maintain their undergraduate aid eligibility status while enrolled in the BS-MS program, should continue to select one of the qualifying criteria for “Independent” student status and indicate non-graduate program enrollment with no degree received by July 1 of that academic year.

 All BS/MS students will have a dual track in SIS as both an undergraduate student and a graduate student at Ohio State.
 Students will be counted as graduate students and charged graduate level fees.
 Students will be eligible to receive undergraduate scholarships (including those with undergraduate full-ride awards, such as Joyce and Land Grant) and participate in federal and state financial aid programs until all bachelor degree requirements have been met.
 Once bachelor degree requirements have been met, students will lose eligibility for undergraduate aid.